lag-46/GAME___DEVELOPMENT/README.md

 ## Result :

-   Thus the Two-Dimensional Transformations using a c program is implemented successfully.
+Thus to write a c program to implement 2D transformation of image is implemented successfully.